 Richard plays saxophone, clarinet, ukulele, piano and sings.
 He is also slightly obsessed with The Jam, loves cooking and bakes a tasty loaf of bread.

-Throughout her 20s, Jen worked in Leeds high schools in pastoral roles, where she developed a love for working with young people.
+Throughout her 20s, Jen worked in three high schools across Leeds in pastoral roles, where she developed a love for working with young people.
 Moving to Otley in 2005, she joined local big band The Beatleaders on bass.
-In 2009, Jen toured with Corinne Bailey-Rae as rhythm guitarist and backing vocalist, and has been a self-employed musician ever since.
+In 2009, Jen toured with Corinne Bailey Rae as rhythm guitarist and backing vocalist, and has been a self-employed musician ever since.

 Jen began working with Richard at The Woolpack Studios towards the end of 2011.
 Otley Ukulele Orchestra, Roundhay Ukulele Group and Otley A Cappella Choir (now Woolpack Studios Choir) soon followed and the rest is history!

-Jen is currently studying for a Masters in Composition and Songwriting at Leeds College Of Music (due to graduate October 2020).
+Jen is currently studying for a Masters in Composition and Production at Leeds Conservatoire (was Leeds College Of Music) and is due to graduate October 2020.
 She writes, performs and records original music under the name Astraluna, using a mixture of live and electronic instruments.
-Jen uses Logic Pro X. She is also part of the Sisterhood Music Collective.
+Jen uses Ableton Live 10 and Logic Pro X. She is also part of the Sisterhood Music Collective.

 Jen plays guitar, ukulele and bass.
 She also loves a go on the drums.
 Led Zeppelin, Radiohead, The Charlatans, Stevie Wonder, Aretha Franklin and Tuneyards would feature on her Desert Island Discs.